Whose international studies?

 We accept scholarly research papers and policy analysis on any topic related to International Studies in its broadest definition.

 Panel - A panel is an opportunity for a group of experts working in a specific area to share papers or papers in progress.
-Panel submissions should include four papers, a discussant and a chair, or five papers and a chair.
+Panel submissions should ideally include four papers, a discussant and a chair, however you may also submit panels with no discussant and either four or five papers with a chair.

 Roundtable - A roundtable is an opportunity for a group of experts to discuss a particular issue in depth without the constraints of having to speak to a paper.
 Roundtable submissions should include a minimum of four participants and a chair, up to a maximum of six participants and a chair.

 Across panels and roundtables, you must give due consideration to diversity of participants including (but not limited to) gender, ethnicity, career stage, methodological approach, institution, and geographical location.

 Each submission (whether a paper, panel, or roundtable) may only be made to one working group.
 On the proposal submission form this is called a 'track'.